Diadochokinetic/DataScienceTools/README.md

 ### 1.2 Imputer

 Imputes missing values based on 'sklearn.base.TransformerMixin'.
 Numerics values can be imputed by a given metric (default=np.mean) or by a constant value when passed in manual_values.
 Non numeric values can be imputed by the most frequent value or by a constant value when passed in manual_values.

+<a name="featureconverter"></a>
+### 1.3 FeatureConverter

+The FeatureConverter helps to integrate common preprocessing steps into sklearn pipelines.
+Supported preprocessing steps are replacing values, converting to str, int or float, dropping columns or adding flags.
+Steps will be performed in the following order: create flags, replace values, convert types, drop columns